University Honors Program

 What constitutes “the good life,” and what are the secrets to achieving one?

-This course examines various religious and cultural techniques for cultivating joy and purpose, such as meditation, mindfulness, community, connection to nature, and more.
+This seminar examines various religious and cultural techniques for cultivating joy and purpose, such as meditation, mindfulness, community, connection to nature, and more.
 Students will compare global approaches to the good life, examine scientific and experiential evidence for whether those practices work, and experiment with whether they might apply to Cal Poly students.
-This capstone project will culminate in an interdisciplinary final project designed to increase joy at Cal Poly.
+This capstone project will culminate in an interdisciplinary final project designed to increase joy at Cal Poly and beyond.

 HNRS 4461-02: Tuesdays 10:10am-11:00am